-(2) In 2020, the Special Interim Dividend in Kind was also distributed on the basis of 2.67 ordinary shares of Polytec Asset for every 1 ordinary share of the Company held.

-(3) The final dividend for 2022 will be subject to the approval of the Shareholders at the 2023 AGM.
+- (1) In 2020, a special interim dividend by way of distribution in specie was also distributed on the basis of 2.67 ordinary shares of Polytec Asset Holdings Limited for every 1 ordinary share of the Company held. - (2) The payment of the final dividend for 2023 will be by way of new fully paid shares of the Company, subject to the approval of the Shareholders at the 2024 AGM.